deniskyashif/blog/content/posts/ddd-integration-events.md

 Sending a request through a broker does not turn it into an event.
 A message asking a particular recipient to act is a command; one asking for information is a query.
 If the sender expects a reply, the interaction is still request-response.
 The callback described earlier is such a query: it is triggered by the event, but is not part of the event contract.

 Messaging also adds operational cost.
 It becomes useful when contexts need to work independently or several consumers need the same fact.
 Otherwise, a direct call may be simpler.

+## Conclusion

+Integration events let bounded contexts share business facts without exposing their internal models.
+That independence depends on both sides of the boundary: producers must publish stable contracts reliably, while consumers must tolerate duplicates, delays, and out-of-order delivery.
+When those tradeoffs are justified, integration events provide a durable way for contexts to evolve and operate independently.